 Organic Cumin Powder - 1 LB - Starwest Botanicals

 Organic Cumin Powder in Jar - 1 LB - Jiva Organics

-4. Coriander Powder - This goes hand-in-hand with the cumin powder.
+4. Coriander Powder (Dhaniya Powder) - This goes hand-in-hand with the cumin powder.
 They both are used together pretty much all the time in Indian recipes.
 Coriander is also called cilantro, so this is basically the grounded cilantro seeds powder.

 Just like cumin powder, coriander powder helps with treating digestive issues.
 Coriander seeds are great for gas, bloating, intestinal inflammation, nausea, diarrhea, etc. Your purpose is not to just enhance the flavor of food you eat - it is also to enjoy its health benefits!
 With adding spices like coriander powder, you will reap both the enhanced taste and the health benefits in your food.

 NOTE: I prefer the first option since it comes in a bag and does NOT use a plastic jar.
 But if you prefer a plastic jar and can re-use it (to reduce environmental wastage), then go for second option (Jiva Organics).

 Organic Coriander Powder - 1 LB - Starwest Botanicals

 Organic Coriander Powder - 1 LB - Jiva Organics